Azure-Samples/RepoDocAIAgent/RepoDocAIAgent/api/MethodDoc.md

 # Class Documentation: `MethodDoc`

 ## Overview
-The `MethodDoc` class, part of the `com.documentor.agent.model` package, represents the documentation details of a method in a Java class.
+The `MethodDoc` class, part of the `com.repodocaiagent.agent.model` package, represents the documentation details of a method in a Java class.
 It encapsulates metadata about a method, including its name, description, return type, parameters, exceptions, annotations, and other relevant attributes.
 This class is designed to facilitate the generation and management of method-level documentation in Java projects.

 ## Class Hierarchy
-- **Package**: `com.documentor.agent.model`
+- **Package**: `com.repodocaiagent.agent.model`
 - **Class**: `MethodDoc`
   - **Type**: Concrete class
   - **Inheritance**: None (does not extend any class)